Symplectic mechanics of relativistic spinning compact bodies. III. quadratic-in-spin integrability in Type-D Einstein spacetimes: persistence and breakdown: Equations of motion at quadratic order in spin

 where $\varepsilon_{abcd}$ is the Levi-Civita tensor.
 The quantities $\mu$ and $S_\circ$ are called the {dynamical mass} and the {spin norm}, respectively; $S_\star$ is a pseudo-scalar built from the spin.
 In general, they are \emph{not} conserved under the generic MPTD system \eqref{EEgen}; their time dependence depends on the choice of representative worldline for the body via $v^a$ and, crucially, on the multipolar force and torque in \eqref{EEgen}.

-In contrast, scalar quantities that remain unconditionally conserved along $\scL$ under \eqref{EEgen} arise when the background spacetime possesses Killing vector fields.\footnote{These invariants form the basis of the \emph{generalized Killing field} approach to the Dixon-Harte framework \cite{Ha.12}.} For any Killing vector $k^a$ of the background, one has
+In contrast, scalar quantities that remain unconditionally conserved along $\scL$ under \eqref{EEgen} arise when the background spacetime possesses Killing vector fields.\footnote{These invariants are at the core of the \emph{generalized Killing field} approach to the framework \cite{Ha.12,Ha.15}.} For any Killing vector $k^a$ of the background, one has

 independently of the choice of the force and torque in \eqref{EEgen}.
 This is a non-trivial result that is \emph{not} derivable from the MPTD equations alone, and draws upon the details of the Dixon-Harte framework \cite{Di.74,Ha.12,Ha.15}.